uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 The `mode` property dictates what type of edits the user can perform and how to handle user interaction events (e.g. pointer events) in order to accomplish those edits.

-* `view`: no edits are possible, but selection is still possible
+* `view`: no edits are possible, but selection is still possible.

-* `modify`: user can move existing points, add intermediate points along lines, and remove points
+* `modify`: user can move existing points, add intermediate points along lines, and remove points.

-* `extendLineString`: user can add additional points to the end of a `LineString` feature
+* `drawLineString`: user can draw a new `LineString` feature (by passing `selectedFeatureIndex: null`) or add additional points to the end of a `LineString` feature.

 #### `onEdit` (Function, optional)

 The `onEdit` event is the core event provided by this layer and must be handled in order to accept and render edits.
 The `event` argument includes the following properties:

 * `updatedData` (Object): A new `FeatureCollection` with the edit applied.

   * To accept the edit as is, supply this object into the `data` prop on the next render cycle (e.g. by calling React's `setState` function)

   * To reject the edit, do nothing

   * You may also supply a modified version of this object into the `data` prop on the next render cycle (e.g. if you have your own snapping logic).

-* `updatedMode` (String): A suggested `mode` to use after the edit is applied.
+* `updatedMode` (String): A suggested value to use for `mode` after the edit is applied.
 Often this is the same value.
 But occasionally, an edit will need to transition the layer from one mode to another.

+* `updatedSelectedFeatureIndex` (Number): A suggested value to use for `selectedFeatureIndex` after the edit is applied.
+Often this is the same value.
+But occasionally, an edit will change the selected feature (e.g. when creating a new feature, it goes from `null` to the index of the newly created feature).

 * `editType` (String): The type of edit requested.
 One of:

   * `movePosition`: A position was moved.

   * `addPosition`: A position was added (either at the beginning, middle, or end of a feature's coordinates).

   * `removePosition`: A position was removed.

+  * `addLineString`: A new `LineString` feature was added.

 * `featureIndex` (Number): The index of edited feature.

 * `positionIndexes` (Array): An array of numbers representing the indexes of the edited position within the features' `coordinates` array

 * `position` (Array): An array containing the ground coordinates (i.e. [lng, lat]) of the edited position (or `null` if it doesn't apply to the type of edit performed)

 ##### Example